Start Arlington ISD High Schools After 8:30 AM

-Research has overwhelmingly shown that teenagers, who require nine hours of sleep, have a different circadian rhythm that delays falling asleep and waking up.
+Research has overwhelmingly shown that teenagers, who require about nine hours of sleep, have a different circadian rhythm that delays the sleep cycle by two hours.
 The American Academy of Pediatrics' 2014 policy statement identified early high school start times as the most crucial factor contributing to adolescent sleep deprivation.
-The AAP recommends that all high schools begin the day after 8:30 AM.

 High schools with later starting times show improved student grades, better attendance, lower dropout rates, fewer tardies, decreased disruptive behavior, and less depression.
-Starting Arlington high schools at 7:35 AM undermines optimal academic achievement.
+Starting Arlington high schools at 7:35 AM undermines optimal academic achievement and creates a public health concern for local teens.
 The Arlington ISD must start the high school day at a time that provides every student the opportunity for academic success and personal well-being.

 For more information, see Start School Later Arlington, TX Facebook page and www.startschoollater.net

 Debbie Moore needs your help with “Start School Later-Arlington, TX”.
 Join Debbie and 1,176 supporters today.